What to expect at your first dental checkup

 - Radiographs (X-rays):

-- X-rays are taken at your first dental visit in order to diagnose problems that can go unnoticed and cannot be seen clinically.
+- X-rays are taken at your dental checkup in order to diagnose problems that can go unnoticed and cannot be seen clinically.
 Examples of these problems include damage to the bones, abscesses, and cavities located between the teeth.

 - Bitewing radiographs are typically taken once a year and show cavities between the teeth, bone loss, and infections.

-- Another type of X-ray that is required at your first dental visit is a Panoramic X-ray or “Pan”.
-A Panoramic X-ray gives a broad overview of the entire mouth.
+- A Panoramic x-ray or “Pan” may also be necessary.
+A Panoramic x-ray gives a broad overview of the entire mouth.
 It gives a complete view of your upper and lower jaw in a single picture.
 The dentist is able to see impacted and/or un-erupted teeth, abscesses at root tips, bone abnormalities, and more.

-- The dental hygienist, who is the person who will perform the cleanings, will evaluate your current dental status by measuring the pocket depths of the gums to check for gum disease.
+- The dental hygienist, the person who will perform the cleanings, will evaluate your current dental status by measuring the pocket depths of the gums to check for gum disease.

 - The dental hygienist will also polish and floss the teeth and go over homecare instructions.
 You will receive additional products or aids to use at home for extra assistance.